MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/g-security-governance-and-compliance.md

 - Connect default resource configurations to a centralized Log Analytics workspace

-- Use an Event Grid based solution for log orientated real-time alerting
+- Use an Event Grid-based solution for log orientated real-time alerting

 ## 4. Planning for Platform Security

 It is essential to maintain a healthy security posture as enterprise customers adopt Azure.
 Besides visibility, you have to be able to control the initial settings and changes as the Azure Services evolve.
 Therefore, planning for platform security is extremely important.

-***Design Considerations***
+**Design Considerations:**

 - Shared responsibility